Skip to main content

 There is no doubt that smokers who switch to vaping dramatically reduce the risk to their health.

-However, there remains some debate about the level of improved safety, given there are still some unknowns regarding long-term use.
+Clearly, there remains some debate about the level of improved safety, given there are still unknowns regarding the long-term use of vapes.
 Ongoing monitoring is needed to ensure that if any new risks emerge, recommendations to smokers and regulatory requirements are revised accordingly.

 If you decide to switch to vaping, quit conventional smoking completely.
 Smoking even a small number of tobacco cigarettes increases your risk of heart disease.
 A 2018 study in the British Medical Journal found that people smoking just one tobacco cigarette per day had 1.7 to 2.2 times the risk of non-smokers of heart disease and stroke than non-smokers.